ParkLang-for-SPMS/park-lang/README.md

 # park-lang
-ParkLang is a DSL which focuses on Smart Parking Management Systems (SPMS).
-This DSL allows its users to generate 3 viewpoints of the C4 and creates a valuable environment for Software Architecture design.
-Repository contains the sample models created via ParkLang and its Model Exchange Format (mxm) and Metamodel Exchange Template (mxt) files.
+ParkLang is a Domain-Specific Language (DSL) designed for Smart Parking Management Systems (SPMS).
+It enables users to generate three C4 model viewpoints: Context, Container, and Component.
+ParkLang provides a structured environment for software architecture design and supports model-driven development.

+This repository includes:

+Sample models created using ParkLang

+The Model Exchange Format files (.mxm)

+The Metamodel Exchange Template files (.mxt)"